randy-concepcion/python-template/README.md

 * Make sure `SONAR_TOKEN` environment variable is set
 * Make sure `docker-compose.yaml` file contains the correct paths to the code
   * Run sonar-scanner docker image locally: `docker-compose run sonar-scanner-cloud`
+* The `./bin/sonar` script will run the `sonar-scanner` tool locally

 ### pre-commit config

 * Install pre-commit hooks: `pre-commit install --hook-type pre-commit --hook-type pre-push`
 * Make any updates to `.pre-commit-config.yaml`
   * Make sure the `INSTALL_PYTHON` variable is correct which contains the path to your python virtual environment
+  * Run `pre-commit autoupdate` to update all the package library versions

 ### pytest